-The Audit Committee is responsible for appointing and compensating and overseeing the work performed by D&T and other independent registered public accounting firms.
-The Audit Committee pre-approves all audit (including audit-related) services provided by D&T and others and permitted non-audit services provided by D&T in accordance with its pre-approval policies and procedures.
+The Audit Committee is responsible for appointing, compensating and overseeing the work performed by D&T and audit services performed by other independent public accounting firms.
+The Audit Committee preapproves all audit (including audit-related) services provided by D&T and others and permitted non-audit services provided by D&T in accordance with its pre-approval policies and procedures.

 The Audit Committee annually approves the scope and fee estimates for the year-end audit, statutory audits and employee benefit plan audits for the next fiscal year.
-With respect to other permitted services to be performed by our independent registered public accounting firm, management defines and presents specific projects for advance approval by the Audit Committee.
-The Audit Committee pre-approves specific engagements and projects on a fiscal year basis, subject to individual project thresholds and annual thresholds.
-The Corporation's Controller reports to the Audit Committee regarding the aggregate fees charged by D&T and other independent registered public accounting firms compared to the pre-approved amounts.
+With respect to other permitted services to be performed by our independent registered public accounting firm, the Audit Committee has adopted a policy preapproving certain categories and specific types of audit and non-audit services that may be provided by our independent registered public accounting firm on a fiscal year basis, subject to individual and aggregate monetary limits.
+The policy requires the Corporation's Controller or Chief Financial Officer to pre-approve the terms and conditions of any engagement under the policy.
+The Audit Committee must specifically approve any proposed engagement for an audit or non-audit service that does not meet the guidelines of the policy.
+The Audit Committee also authorized the Chair of the Committee to pre-approve any individual service not covered by the general pre-approval policy, with any such approval reported by the Chair at the next regularly scheduled meeting of the Committee.
+The Audit Committee annually reviews and approves the categories of pre-approved services and monetary limits under the pre-approval policy.
+The Corporation's Controller reports to the Audit Committee regarding the aggregate fees charged by D&T and other public accounting firms compared to the pre-approved amounts, by category.